JackBJ23/Topo-GEN/README.md

 !python synthetic_experiments.py
 ```

-Furthermore, we provide a "virtual playground" where the user can run other synthetic experiments and experiment with different combinations of topological regularizers on arbitrary point clouds in the plane.
+Furthermore, we provide a "virtual playground" where the user can run other synthetic experiments and test different combinations of topological regularizers on arbitrary point clouds in the plane.
 To do so, run:
 ```
 import numpy as np
 from synthetic_experiments import synthetic_test

 synthetic_test(point_cloud, point_cloud_true, topo_weights=[1.,1.,0.,0.,0.,0.,0.], num_steps=2000, lr=0.001, test_name="test", num_save=50, x1=-10., x2=40., y1=-40., y2=40.)
 ```
 Where `point_cloud` and `point_cloud_true` are expected to be numpy arrays of shape `(number of points, dimension of each point)`, e.g., an input point cloud of three points in 2D can be `np.array([[0., 0.], [1., 0.], [0., 1.]])`.
 Only the first two arguments are required.
-The function saves figures of the initial true point cloud, initial true persistence diagram, initial learnable point cloud, final point cloud, its final persistence diagram, loss evolution, and an animation of the point cloud evolution.
+The function saves figures of the true point cloud and its persistence diagram, initial learnable point cloud and its diagram, final point cloud and its diagram, loss evolution, and an animation of the point cloud evolution.

 ## Working principle of topology-informed generative models

 The working principle of topology-informed generative models is illustrated below, using a variational autoencoder as an example, and can be summarized as follows.
 Assume the generative model produces images or any data that can be represented as an array of real numbers, and view each data element as an individual vector or point.
 At each training step, a batch of N data points is given to the model and N points are generated as output.
 When implementing the topological regularizers, in each training iteration we compute the persistence diagram of the batch of N true points, and the persistence diagram of the N generated points, both viewed as point clouds.
-The two resulting persistence diagrams are then compared using some measure of dissimilarity, and the regularizer captures this measure.
-Hence, the modification of the weights of the generative model through gradient descent aims to produce data with a spatial distribution that looks like the distribution of the true data.
-Furthermore, there is also an extension of this method, also illustrated below, which relies on applying the topological regularizers on the batch of latent vectors instead of the final outputs of the model, in order to control the distribution in the latent space.
+The regularizer captures a measure of dissimilarity between the two diagrams.
+Hence, the modification of the weights of the generative model through gradient descent aims to produce data with a spatial distribution that "looks like" the distribution of the true data.
+Furthermore, there is an extension of this method (also illustrated below) which relies on applying the topological regularizers on the batch of latent vectors instead of the final outputs of the model, in order to control the distribution in the latent space.

 <img src="assets/topovae_architecture.png" alt="TopoVAE Architecture" width="700"/>